Brentwood Today Stream Stabilization

 Brentwood Today Lake is classified as a small, high-hazard dam with North Carolina Dam Safety and the remaining portion of the dam is no longer working.
 This resulted in an existing lake bed forming a main stream channel and an area of natural plants downstream of the lake.
 Due to that change, the channel has weakened significantly and has very steep, unstable channel banks in some areas.
 The purpose of this project is to stabilize and repair 350 feet of the stream to improve water quality and limit future erosion.

 |Fall 2017||Project design finalized and easement negotiations, permitting, and coordination of private utility relocations complete|

 |Winter 2018||Project construction begins|

-Brentwood Today Lake has a failing spillway and over the years, the concrete spillway sections have failed and fallen off.
+Brentwood Today Lake has a failing spillway, and over the years the concrete spillway sections along the stream have failed and fallen off.
 The spillway is significantly shorter with only approximately 10 feet of the channel left.
-So, a floodplain study was completed of the New Hope Tributary in order to determine the extent of flooding that takes place along the stream.
+A floodplain study of the New Hope Tributary was completed in order to determine the extent of flooding that takes place along the stream.
 Following the study, the City determined that a stream stabilization would help reduce some of the impacts from the failing infrastructure.